nhselect/step1-training/content/user-guide/learner/02-enrollment/index.md

 ---
-title: Being enrolled on the proficiencies
+title: Being Holding word for now on the proficiencies
 order: 2
 rating: true
 createdAt: 2022-09-01T14:39:34.314Z